 GFR=glomerular filtration rate; SD=standard deviation.

-FUROSCIX is indicated for the treatment of edema (i.e., congestion, fluid overload, or hypervolemia) in adult patients with chronic heart failure or chronic kidney disease (CKD), including the nephrotic syndrome.
+FUROSCIX is indicated for the treatment of edema (i.e., congestion, fluid overload, or hypervolemia) in pediatric patients who weigh at least 43 kg and adult patients with chronic heart failure or chronic kidney disease (CKD), including the nephrotic syndrome.

 FUROSCIX is not for chronic use and should be replaced with oral diuretics as soon as practical.